sara-sabr/ITStrategy/presentations/en/2020-GCDevEx-DG-Comm.md

 ---

-## What does this look like?
+## What sort of changes are we talking about?

+Back-end:

-- Back-end procurement process simplified:
+- procurement process simplified:
   - Fewer approvals required
   - Automation
 - Culture change: priority given to procurement and invoicing activities

----

-## If this is a good idea, why hasn't anyone in the GC done this yet?

-- takes commitment from two teams: IT and Finance
-- fear of making a mistake/losing delegated authority/getting fired
+Front end

+- Web tool for posting opportunities

 ---